Leather128/hxopenal/README.md

 ---

+## Installation

+- Run `haxelib git hxopenal https://github.com/Leather128/hxopenal.git` in a terminal.
+- That's it at the moment.

 ## Example Usage

 See the [demo folder](demo/) for examples and demos on how to use the library in certain ways.